Skip to main content

 Requirements

-• Resume (maximum length of one page, character equivalent) that details the nominee’s teaching experience, professional activities, formal and continuing education, awards and publications, and community involvement.
+• Curriculum vitae (maximum length of two pages, character equivalent) that details the applicant’s teaching experience, professional activities, formal and continuing education, awards and publications, and community involvement.
 This should not be a narrative;

 • Science Teaching Philosophy (maximum length of one page, character equivalent);

-• Instructional Method (maximum length of five pages, character equivalent).
-A description of the candidate’s classroom activities that represent the nature of science; increase student knowledge and skills and enhance attitudes of science; employ unique methods to make science exciting and relevant; make connections among science, the student’s world, and the community; encourage scientific inquiry and problem solving; and impact a wide variety of students, including—but not limited to—those who may be at risk or have different abilities and opportunities.
-Show a connection between instructional method and the national science education standards, NGSS, three-dimensional learning, or state standards if necessary.
-Pictures, articles, and other material may be added to this section (in the optional tabs) as long as it does not exceed the five-page limit;
+• Instructional Method (maximum length of three pages, character equivalent).
+A description of the candidate’s classroom activitiesthat represent the nature of science; increase student knowledge and skills and enhance attitudes of science; employ unique methods to make science exciting and relevant; make connections among science, the student’s world, and the community; encourage scientific inquiry and problem solving; and impact a wide variety of students, including—but not limited to—those who may be at risk or have different abilities and opportunities.
+Show a connection between instructional method and the national science education standards, NGSS, three‐dimensional learning, or state standards if necessary.
+Optional pictures, articles, and other material may be added to this section (in the optional tabs) as long as it does not exceed the three‐page limit;

 • Letters of Support.
-One letter of nomination can be part of the three letters of support from individuals or groups (maximum length of letters is two pages each) should accompany the packet.
+Three letters of support from individuals or groups (maximum length of letters is two pages each).
 Letters can be single spaced.
 Letters sent separately will not be considered.
 Letters must be signed and dated accordingly, on letterhead if possible.
-Letters for the Shell Award should reflect applicant’s strengths, and accomplishments
+Letters for the Shell Award should reflect applicant’s strengths, and accomplishments.

 Questions?